maptv/decalendar/docs/deciday.md

 10 41.67
 ```

-- hours - the bottom will need another digit after 2h24m:
+- hours - the bottom will need another digit after 2h24m (the delimiter does not move):

 ```
 hh:mm:ss.ss